 Mathematics, Physics, Computer Science Research Scholars

-Students who are accepted into this program will receive a scholarship of $20,500 a year which is renewable up to four years.
+Students who are accepted into this program will receive a scholarship of $21,000 (4-year value of $84,000).
 This select group of women will gain cross-disciplinary academic and research experiences which will help prepare them for careers in these fields.

 Women in the MapCores program will go through a program that starts with a special science-focused Honors First-Year Seminar, continues in the sophomore year with a Problem Solving Seminar, then a Research Seminar in the junior year, and finally a Senior Research Project in the senior year.
 Participants will also have access to summer research opportunities on and off campus.